-“Checkout Line” Exercises for strengthening abdominals, glutes, and the pelvic floor
+“Checkout Line” Exercise for strengthening the abdominals, glutes, and pelvic floor

-- Gradually tighten the abdominal muscles first, then the gluteal muscles, then pull up on the muscles of the pelvic floor.
-Hold the contraction of these 3 muscle groups, at the same time, for as long as you can.
-Don’t forget to breathe!
+- Gradually tighten the abdominal muscles first.
+Hold the contraction and likewise tighten the gluteal muscles.
+While continuing to tighten the abdominal and gluteal muscles, pull up on the muscles of the pelvic floor.
+Hold the contraction of these 3 muscle groups for as long as you can before releasing.
+Most importantly, don’t forget to breathe throughout the contraction.

-- Release the contractions and inhale deeply to the count of 5 allowing your belly to expand like a balloon.
-Exhale slowly to the count of 8-10.
+- Inhale deeply to the count of 5 and allow your belly to expand like a balloon.
+Then exhale slowly to the count of 8-10.
 As you exhale, slowly contract (tighten) the abdominal muscles.
-Release the contraction and take a normal breath.
+Finally, release the contraction and take a normal breath.

 - Repeat steps 1 and 2 until it’s time to move forward in the checkout line.

 - Once you’ve moved forward, start all over.
-Begin with the Posture Check followed by the “Checkout Line” Exercises for strengthening abdominals, glutes and the pelvic floor.
+Begin with the posture check followed by steps 1, 2, and 3 above.

 Probably you will have greater success if you practice at home first.
 The body is wired to learn through muscle memory.
 Hence it doesn’t take long to train it.
 Consequently you can easily take what you’ve learned and put it to work passing time in the checkout line you can strengthen your abs, core and pelvic floor.
 Also, as an added benefit, the deep breathing will activate your parasympathetic nervous system .
 This means you will finish your shopping trip feeling relaxed.